-42. This fraction is the medium and high risk students weighting.
+- 46. This fraction is the medium and high risk students weighting.
 The at-risk students are those that have been assigned to medium or high risk categories (see Step 1 of 'Calculation of main allocation').
-While students in the 2017-18 HESA Student and HESA AP Student data who are included in these headcounts may be domiciled in any country within the UK, any students from the 2017-18 ILR data must be domiciled in England.

-43. Where a provider was not funded in one or both of the previous two academic years (2017-18, 2018-19), we use data from providers included in the Spring 2019 grant announcement that were funded in both 2017-18 and 2018-19 (excluding providers where we are unable to assess more than half of the students in the population - see paragraph 31) to calculate headcounts for the sector, and we use these to calculate the provider's medium and high risk students weighting.
+While students in the 2019-20 HESA Student and HESA Student Alternative data who are included in these headcounts may be domiciled in any nation within the UK, any students from the 2019-20 ILR data must be domiciled in England. - 47.
+Where a provider was not funded in one or both of the previous two academic years (2019-20, 2020-21), we use data from providers included in the July 2021 grant announcement that were funded in both 2019-20 and 2020-21 (excluding providers where we are unable to assess more than half of the students in the population see paragraph 32) to calculate headcounts for the sector, and we use these to calculate the provider's medium and high risk students weighting.

-44. A provider's share of the available funding is calculated using their full-time and sandwich year out undergraduate FTEs from the 2019-20 grant table G (which may not incorporate all transfers or mergers), their full-time student premium (supplement) weighting (as calculated in Step 2), their medium and high risk students weighting (as calculated in Step 3) and their London weighting (1.12 for providers in inner London, 1.08 for providers in outer London and 1 for providers outside London), as shown below:
+48. A provider's share of the available funding is calculated using their full-time and sandwich year out undergraduate FTEs from the 2021-22 grant table E, their full-time student premium (supplement) weighting (as calculated in Step 2) and their medium and high risk students weighting (as calculated in Step 3), as shown below:

-Allocation = full-time student premium (supplement) weighting × medium and high risk students weighting × London weighting × full-time and sandwich year out undergraduate FTE × rate where rate is the amount of funding available per weighted full-time and sandwich year out undergraduate FTE, which is approximately £181.
+Amount = full-time student premium (supplement) weighting × medium and high risk students weighting × full-time and sandwich year out undergraduate FTE × rate where rate is the amount of funding available per weighted full-time and sandwich year out undergraduate FTE, which is approximately £158.